quantprofessionals/eduquant.nl/content/courses/credit risk model development/index.md

 ### Online and offline

-This course can be organised in an offline, an online, or a combined on * and offline version.
+This course can be organized in an offline, an online, or a combined on * and offline version.

 #### Offline